aaronralls/aaronralls.github.io/_posts/2019-11-27-What-is-new-in-Azure-this-week.md

 ![Rating 7 of 10][Rating7of10]

-I give this update 7/10 Astronauts because Azure Blob storage is a commonly used asset and by allowing you to tie the log changes to event-driven applications can be a game changer compared to what is available today.
+I give this update 7/10 Astronauts because Azure Blob storage is a commonly used asset and by allowing you to tie the log changes to event-driven applications can be a game-changer compared to what is available today.

 Previously I built an [Azure Logic App][AzureLogicApps] that would run every 10 minutes to see if a new blob was saved to a container using the [Azure Blob Storage Connector][AzureBlobStorageConnectorDocs].
 An alternative would be to have the [blob storage events][BlobStorageEventsDocs] pass through [Azure Event Grid][AzureEventGridDocs] and then consume them via an [Azure Function][MicrosoftDocsAzureFunctions].

-With this new feature you can update this process to audit all of the changes and/or to process the changes in the order.
+With this new feature, you can update this process to audit all of the changes and/or to process the changes in the order.

 ## Azure Virtual Machines Isolation Changes D15 and DS15 v2

-As of Feb 15, 2020 the D15_v2 and DS15_v2 Linux Virtual Machines may no longer be isolated.
+As of Feb 15, 2020, the D15_v2 and DS15_v2 Linux Virtual Machines may no longer be isolated.
 Read the [Announcement][AzureD15DS15NoLongerIsolatedAnnouncement] specific details.

 *__Why is this a big deal?__*